 Glendale's location remains nestled along a high traffic corridor for municipal and charter buses.
 Inland areas usually involve higher speeds on freeways like the 91 West.
 These crashes lend themselves to being rollover cases.

 Common Causes Of Bus Accidents.

 The reasons for bus accidents can be numerous and uncountable.

 However, there are some common causes of why these accidents take place:

-There could be other causes of bus accidents too, but all of them call for the same action from you – to call a lawyer as soon as possible.
+There could be other causes of bus accidents too.
+But all of them call for the same action from you – to speak with a lawyer as soon as possible.

 Bus Companies Have Big Time Lawyers, So Should You.

 There is a group in the United States that represents busing industry members.
 So as a group, they will serve the members of the busing industry in their best financial interest.

 But this is not in the best interest of injured passengers riding that bus.
 These machines are metal behemoths.
 Bus companies owe a special duty of care to bus passengers.
 In other words, drivers of potential “steel coffins” must take steps to avoid bus accidents.